Last updated: September 5, 2023

 Elk Bugling Program

 On select evenings in September and October, ranger led elk bugling programs may be offered.
-Visitors will meet the ranger at the campground amphitheater for a short presentation on elk biology and the history of elk in the park.
+Visitors will meet the ranger at the visitor center for a short presentation on elk biology and the history of elk in the park.
 After the presentation, visitors will caravan in their own vehicles and follow the ranger to a trailhead or pullout where the group will sit and listen for bugling elk for approximately one hour.
-Although it cannot be guaranteed that elk will be heard, you may hear other animals like coyotes, owls, or other nocturnal wildlife.
+Although we cannot guarantee that you will hear elk, you may hear other animals like coyotes, owls, or other nocturnal wildlife.

 Listening requires sitting perfectly still for long periods of time as elk are normally heard in the distance and not close by.
 This is an activity recommended for families with older children.
 Please do not bring pets to the program.